deepakr-28/simply-jekyll/about.md

 ### What Am I Up to Now?

-To pay the bills, I work part-time for a US-based hardware company where I work on architecting their Cloud Environment and databases, and do a lot of analytics.
-Rest of the time, I'm working on my start-up [alrt.ai](http://alrt.ai).
+I work part-time for a US-based hardware company where I work on architecting their Cloud and databases, and do a lot of analytics.
+Rest of the time, I'm working on my start-up [reallyconfused.co](https://reallyconfused.co).

-As a hobby, I'm learning how to build scalable applications in Golang while reading Product and Customer Development!
+As a hobby, I'm learning how to build scalable applications in Golang while YOLOing my money away on Crypto!

 ---